Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

 European heavyweights in Washington

-On the table for discussion with European leaders are possible NATO-like security guarantees that Ukraine would need for any peace with Russia to be durable.
-Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to allies agreeing to defend Ukraine if it comes under attack.
+Putin opposes Ukraine joining NATO outright, yet Trump's team claims the Russian leader is open to Western allies agreeing to defend Ukraine if it comes under attack.

 ”Clearly there are no easy solutions when talking about ending a war and building peace,” Meloni told reporters.
 “We have to explore all possible solutions to guarantee peace, to guarantee justice, and to guarantee security for our countries.”